Wrexham A.F.C.: Into the Football League (1921–1968)

-1960–1970

-1960 saw the club relegated to a lower tier for the first time in their history, and they dropped into the newly created Fourth Division.
-But their performances improved following the appointment of Ken Barnes as player-manager.
-He led Wrexham to promotion to the third division in his first season in charge and oversaw the 10–1 trouncing of Hartlepool United, which is still the club's record league victory.
-Two years after their promotion, Wrexham were relegated to the Fourth Division again, and in 1966 they finished rock-bottom at 92nd in the Football League after an extremely disappointing season.
+Following the 1959–60 season, the club was relegated to a lower tier for the first time in their history and consequently, were dropped into the newly created Football League Fourth Division.
+However, the appointment of Ken Barnes as player-manager during the 1961–62 season, helped Wrexham achieve promotion back to the Third Division, as well as their greatest league victory to date (i.e. the 10–1 trouncing of Hartlepool United).
+Two years after this promotion, Wrexham was relegated to the Fourth Division again, and in 1966 they finished rock-bottom at 92nd in the Football League after an extremely disappointing season.

-1970–1982
+The glory years (1968–1982)

+John Neal was appointed manager of Wrexham in 1968, succeeding Alvan Williams who had brought Neal to the club as his assistant.
+He guided the club to a 9th-place finish in 1969, before leading Wrexham to their second Football League promotion in 1970 with a second-place finish and promotion to the Third Division.
 With Welsh clubs now able to qualify for the European Cup Winners' Cup by winning the Welsh Cup, Wrexham played their inaugural match in Europe against Swiss side FC Zurich in Switzerland on 13 September 1972, the game finishing 1–1.
-In the return leg Wrexham won 2–1, advancing to the second round with a 3–2 win on aggregate.
+In the return leg, Wrexham won 2–1, advancing to the second round with a 3–2 win on aggregate.
 The second round drew Wrexham against Yugoslav side Hajduk Split.
-Over the course of two games the score finished 3–3 on aggregate with Wrexham matching their more illustrious opponents, but they were knocked out of the competition due to the away goals rule.
+Over the course of two games, the score finished 3–3 on aggregate with Wrexham matching their more illustrious opponents, but they were knocked out of the competition due to the away goals rule.

 The 1972–73 season saw the completion of the new Yale stand, with a capacity of up to 5,500.
-Including the terrace helped to comprise the bottom tier of the stand.

-The 1973–74 season saw Wrexham change their badge from the Maelor crest to a brand new badge that had a lot more resemblance to the Welsh roots of the club, with three feathers on the top of the badge and two dragons, one on either side of the badge and facing inwards.
+The terrace contributed to the bottom tier of the stand.
+The 1973–74 season saw Wrexham change their badge from the Maelor crest to a brand new badge that had much more resemblance to the Welsh roots of the club, with three feathers on the top of the badge and two dragons, one on either side of the badge and facing inwards.
 This is still the badge for today's team.
 This season also saw Wrexham reach the quarter-finals of the FA Cup in another cup run.
 After victories over Shrewsbury Town, Rotherham United, Middlesbrough, Crystal Palace and Southampton, their cup run finally came to an end with a loss to first division side Burnley at Turf Moor, with 15,000 Wrexham fans present to watch the match.
 Also that season Wrexham just missed out on the promotion spots, finishing in 4th place at the end of the season.